 The school shall not be liable for any failure of or delay in the performance of classes for the period that such failure or delay is beyond the reasonable control of the school, materially affects the performance of any of its obligations and could not have reasonably have been foreseen or provided against e.g extreme weather conditions, epidemics or pandemics.
 Classes missed due to conditions beyond the reasonable control of the school will have to be forfeited by the student.

-Fees for exam entries are to be paid to the reception.
+Fees for exam entries are to be paid to the school.
 All students are notified when they are due.